mariuszDolinski/Simple-C-console-apps/README.md

 # Simple-C-console-apps
-This is a colection of simple console apps in C# for recrutation purpose.
+This is a collection of simple console apps in C# for recrutation purpose.
 Validation of data not included.

 1. ReverseArray - Write given array in reverse order
 2. PalindromeTest - Give annswer if given string is a palindrome (characters other than letter are not considered)